 As a global leader in our industry, Holcim adheres to the highest of standards when it comes to how we manage and operate our business day to day everywhere around the world.
 We see it as our ethical duty.

 At the same time, we ensure our license to operate towards government and authorities as well as our employees, investors and the communities where we work.

-With this in mind, we manage a set of Minimum Control Standards that every country and business in our organization must follow - with clear guidance and consequence management.
+With this in mind, first and foremost Holcim complies with all local laws and regulations where we operate and manage a set of Minimum Control Standards that every country and business in our organization must follow - with clear guidance and consequence management.